 Selection

 Communities across British Columbia are invited to submit an expression of interest form to participate in the program.
 More information on eligibility criteria and how to submit the expression of interest form is available here.
-The deadline to submit a form is October 15, 2024, at 11:59 p.m.
+The deadline to submit a form has been extended to Thursday, October 24, 2024, at 11:59 p.m.
 PST.

 SCY will use an assessment framework to review all submissions and evaluate each community’s project suitability and readiness.
 Up to 10 communities will be selected to participate in the national Community of Practice and training program and can expect to implement their first School Street as early as September 2025!